S1monlol/S1monlol/README.md

 <br>

 - 🌎 I'm from the United States
-- 👨🏻‍💻 Im pationate programming and gaming
+- 👨🏻‍💻 Im pationate about programming and gaming
 - 💭 I dream of becoming a backend developer for multiple small companies
 - 📧 Reach me via simonn@duck.com